NodalStudio/Ubique/README.md

-# Rubique
+# Ubique

-Rubique is a modern reimplementation of the Ubique mathematical and quantitative library.
-Built with contemporary JavaScript, TypeScript, and Deno, Rubique delivers high-performance numerical computations by leveraging Rust’s [nalgebra](https://nalgebra.org/) library compiled to WebAssembly.
+Ubique is a modern mathematical and quantitative library built with contemporary JavaScript, TypeScript, and Deno.
+It delivers high-performance numerical computations by leveraging Rust's [nalgebra](https://nalgebra.org/) library compiled to WebAssembly.
 The library provides a comprehensive suite of functions for vectors, matrices, linear algebra, statistics, time series analysis, and computational finance.

+**Version 1.0** represents a complete rewrite of the [original Ubique library](https://github.com/maxto/ubique), bringing significant improvements in performance, modern tooling, and developer experience.

 ## Table of Contents